greenvan/fullstackopen2021/part1/courseinfo/README.md

-# Course Info
+# Course Information
 Part 1: Introduction to React

 Full Stack Course at th University of Helsinky (2021)

-This is a compilation of the exercises 1.1 to
+This is a compilation of the exercises 1.1 to 1.5

-## Exercises 1.1 and 1.2
+## Exercises 1.1 and 1.2 - course information, steps 1 and 2

 ```
 import React from 'react'